zfarkas/docker_samples/3_base_containers_compose/README.md

 $ docker-compose up --build
 ```

-This will starts the containers as described in the YAML file
+This will start the containers as described in the YAML file
 `docker-compose.yml`, and you'll be able to see their output as well.

 In order to detach, please execute: